 In relationships, the extreme emotions and unstable moods characteristic of high-functioning BPD may lead partners to feel confused.
 It can seem as though nothing they do or say is enough, or like they are being depended on for too much.
 Partners may at first tolerate the hot-and-cold nature of someone with BPD but ultimately decide that this behavior is not conducive to a healthy, nurturing relationship.
 At school and work, those with high-functioning BPD may set high expectations of themselves.
 When these expectations are inevitably not met or one receives constructive criticism, one may experience helplessness and self-criticism.

-High-functioning BPD symptoms may include:
+Signs of high-functioning BPD may include:

 - Depression